tasket/wyng-backup/README.md

 Required packages: thin-provisioning-tools, lvm2, python3.
 Configured volumes must reside in lvm thin-provisioned pools.

-Sparsebak is currently distributed as a single python script with no complex supporting modules or other program files.
+`sparsebak.py` is currently distributed as a single python script with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
 It looks in '/sparsebak/sparsebak.ini' for global settings and a list of volume names to be monitored and backed up.
 Some settings you can change are `vgname` and `poolname` for the volume group and pool, in addition to `destvm`, `destmountpoint` and `destdir`